peter-kimanzi/Responsive-Social-Platform-UI/README.md

 # Responsive-Social-Platform-UI

-Responsive Social Platform UI using CSS only
+Responsive Social Platform UI using CSS only.

 ## Technologies used